KevinWorkman/HappyCoding/blog/_posts/2016-12-24-ludum-dare-and-programming-without-a-computer.md

 I just moved to California (more on that in a different blog post).
 I flew out, and my stuff was shipped separately.
 So there was a two week period where I didn't have a computer, or internet, or... anything.

 Right in the middle of that two weeks was [Ludum Dare](http://ludumdare.com/compo/).
-Ludum Dare is a programming competition (but a little more relaxed, more of a "game jam" then a competition) where you have 48 hours to make a game around a theme that's announced Friday night.
+Ludum Dare is a programming competition (but a little more relaxed, more of a "game jam" than a competition) where you have 48 hours to make a game around a theme that's announced Friday night.

 But I didn't have a computer or even a reliable internet connection, so surely I couldn't enter... right?